 But since then, it seems that cooking technology has more or less stagnated—nothing more amazing than the convection oven made it on the market and made any kind of splash.

-But cooking technology is more than “ways to heat things better and faster”.
+But modern cooking technology is more than “ways to heat things better and faster”.
 It’s also about odor management, smart timers and temperature control, gas and electricity efficiency and induction cooktops.
 The changes might seem subtle, but they make a big difference in the quality of the food we cook every day.

 More effective heating